kyma-project/kyma/components/cms-controller-manager/README.md

-# CMS Controller Manager
+# Content Management System (CMS) Controller Manager

 ## Overview

-CMS is a Kubernetes-native solution for storing managing content.
-It is build on top of Asset Store and it consists of the DocsTopic Controller and the ClusterDocsTopic Controller.
+CMS is a Kubernetes-native solution for managing content.
+It is built on top of the Asset Store and consists of the DocsTopic Controller and the ClusterDocsTopic Controller.

 ## Prerequisites